privacyidea/privacyidea/doc/installation/ubuntu.rst

 .. [#ubuntu] Starting with privacyIDEA 2.15 Ubuntu 16.04 packages are provided.
 Starting with privacyIDEA 3.0 Ubuntu 16.04 and 18.04 packages are provided, Ubuntu 14.04 packages are dropped.
+   Starting with privacyIDEA 3.5 Ubuntu 20.04 packages are available.
 .. [#simpleSAML] https://github.com/privacyidea/simplesamlphp-module-privacyidea
 .. [#otrs] http://www.otrs.com/